 To plan, promote, support and engage the community in the management of declared pests within our Operational Area.

-To work in stable, resilient relationships with all stakeholders.
+To work with collaboratively stakeholders.

 While landholders and managers remain responsible for declared pests on their properties, costs to control some pests are beyond the biosecurity budget and capacity of some landholders.

 Declared Pest control can only be successful in a strategic coordinated approach across the whole of the landscape.
 Communities need to be involved and supported.

 Secure, ongoing funding is essential to allow landholders access to best practice equipment, expert onsite advice and training, subsidised operational costs including chemicals and consumables.

 Priority Declared Pests are determined by the community.